-Particles near the edge of a sector will likely shower into calorimeter blocks in the adjacent 3478 sector.
-In order to avoid inefficiencies near the edges of sectors, VTPs for neighboring sectors will 3479 share information through bidirectional optical links as shown in Fig. 137.
-Once the VTP receives 3480 all the FADC data from its own crate and the two adjacent crates, it either computes the total sum or 3481 performs cluster searching to generate trigger.
-If the cluster trigger method is used, a 64 bit pattern 3482 containing the FADC channels to be readout will be generated by the VTP and transferred to the 3483 Flash ADC using the trigger data path.
-A new firmware for the FADC will be developed to take this 3484 pattern into account allowing each FADC to only read the channels that are part of a cluster in order 3485 reduce event sizes.
-3486
+Particles near the edge of a sector will likely shower into calorimeter blocks in the adjacent sector.
+In order to avoid inefficiencies near the edges of sectors, VTPs for neighboring sectors will share information through bidirectional optical links as shown in Fig. 144.
+Once the VTP receives all the FADC data from its own crate and the two adjacent crates, it either computes the total sum or performs cluster searching to generate trigger.
+If the cluster trigger method is used, a 64 bit pattern containing the FADC channels to be readout will be generated by the VTP and transferred to the Flash ADC using the trigger data path.
+A new firmware for the FADC will be developed to take this pattern into account allowing each FADC to only read the channels that are part of a cluster in order reduce event sizes.

 Gas Cerenkov trigger Both Cerenkov detectors are divided into 30 sectors.
-The most straightfor-3487 ward way to generate a Cerenkov trigger is to put all the channels of a given sector (9 for the light 3488 gas and 16 for the heavy gas) into one FADC board and generate the trigger in the VTP by putting 3489 a threshold on the sum of the PMT signals.
-To improve efficiency at interface between two sectors 3490 one can put the threshold on the sum of two adjacent sectors.
-If the combinatory background is too 3491 large, a clustering scheme similar to that discussed for calorimeter could be used.
-The efficiency 3492 and background of the different schemes has been evaluated in the full simulation of the digitized 3493 background.
-This simulation shows that a simple trigger based on PMTs sums works and has a 3494 3495 sufficient efficiency.
+The most straightforward way to generate a Cerenkov trigger is to put all the channels of a given sector (9 for the light gas and 16 for the heavy gas) into one FADC board and generate the trigger in the VTP by putting a threshold on the sum of the PMT signals.
+To improve efficiency at the interface between two sectors one can include a threshold on the sum of the two adjacent sectors.
+If the combinatory background is too large, a clustering scheme similar to that discussed for calorimeter could be used.
+The efficiency and background of the different schemes has been evaluated in the full simulation of the digitized background.
+This simulation shows that a simple trigger based on PMTs sums works and has a sufficient efficiency.

-In order to estimate the per event size of data from the GEMs, the GEM signal and the APV25 3496 digitization process were modeled in a simulation.
-This simulation is detailed in the simulation 3497 section 12.2.4 of this document.
-The total number of GEM strips firing in a 25 ns window was 3498 computed in three different ways: one way included all hits having non zero energy, another used 3499 an arbitrary ADC threshold of 200, while the third was obtained by simulating the on chip deconvo-3500 lution algorithm 12.2.4 in addition to the threshold of 200.
-The last column are the results coming 3501 from the GEM digitization Section 18.
-An optimization of the threshold with the background level 3502 and tracking efficiency will be done once the full simulation including background and tracking 3503 analyzing framework is ready.
-3504
+In order to estimate the per event size of data from the GEMs, the GEM signal and the APV25 digitization process were modeled in a simulation.
+This simulation is detailed in the simulation section 12.2.4 of this document.
+The total number of GEM strips firing in a 25 ns window was computed without and with deconvolution.
+The last column are the results coming from the GEM digitization Section 18.